vangul01/PDFWebScraper/README.txt

 READ ME

-Hey!
-So this is the web scraper I was working on, located in fresh_script.py but I would use the jupyter notebook to run it.
-I found some bugs during my last week and didn't get around to fixing them but they're due to some missing regex formatting cases.
-The year 2019 is good though and I included what the output should look like in this folder.
-I found formatting issues for 2018 though, and none of the Saturdays in 2010 are valid for some reason...
+This is a PDF web scraper that scrapes Song Index Billboard information from links in this format: https://www.billboard.com/files/index/songindex_01_19_2019.pdf

-Anyway, the billboard song index URLs are sometimes invalid even if it falls on a Saturday, sometimes there isn't a new song index out every week so I have that in the try except block.
-Everything else should have enough notes, but basically the flow is:
+It is meant to collect alternative data to supplement company song data in order to figure out growth and decay rates of how long certain songs are on the billboard charts and what ranks they hold throughout the weeks.
+The billboard song index URLs are sometimes invalid even if it falls on a Saturday, sometimes there isn't a new song index out every week.
+The basic flow of fresh_script is:

 1. choose whether you want all saturdays for a certain year (per_year = True) or a block of years (per_year = False) I recommend per_year = True since there are apparently bugs and even choosing 1 (for 2018-2019) is too much data for the server apparently...not sure but didnt want to risk it